 Makes 2 large sausages, enough for 8 to 10 appetizers or 4 entrées

-• 2 ribs celery, cut into 1-inch pieces
+• 8 ounces skinless, boneless salmon fillet, cut into 1-inch pieces

 • 2 tablespoons chopped parsley

 • 4 to 5 drops hot pepper sauce